 Unfortunately, the made-up war on Christmas is making some people hold back on expressing their seasonal hopes in the way they would like, which I think is a shame.
 In fact, I would like to express myself, with a song:

-And that’s it, which makes me think, if we must declare war on something, it should be on horribly sung musical parodies.
+And that’s it, which makes me think, if we must declare war on something, it should be on horrible musical parodies.
 Merry Christmas, everyone.